dnbaumgartner/XPilotView/README.md

   * Manages the stored preferences file.

 * PreferencesPanel:
-  * Instanciates the PreferencesPanel object from the Qt .ui configuration.
+  * Instantiates the PreferencesPanel object from the Qt .ui configuration file.
+The .ui file is developed and maintained by QT Designer.

 Helper classes are:
 * GyroAngles: